MGAP Training Programs

 -Feeding, nutrition, grooming, exercise, stairs and much more.

 Please note, this is a course to teach the owners how dogs think and how to understand and train them more effectively.
-As well, you will learn all about the reitred racing greyhound and what the adjustment into pet life will be like.
-How they are different than other breeds and what you need to know to make the transition as smooth as possible for both dog and owners.
+As well, you will learn all about the retired racing greyhound and what the adjustment into pet life will be like.
+If you are adopting another breed, you can skip the Greyhounds slides (but who would want to??).
+The training program is for ALL of our breeds!
 Why is positive leadership so important and how can we get that?
 Many MGAP members have taken the course more than once, (at no charge) as it is that valuable.
-Even folks who have owed greys for many years and fosterd many times, go back again and take notes.
+Even folks who have owed greys for many years and fostered many times, go back again and take notes.
 It makes all the difference.
+See our testimonials for further info.

 You will Learn:

--What to expect; and how to deal with all the adjustment issues of your new Greyhound.
+-What to expect; and how to deal with all the adjustment issues of your new dog

 -How to build the best possible relationship with your new best friend.